Great Stella Manual

 In any situation where you can select stellation cells using Shift+Left-click, you can also use the following.

 You can also stellate using an arbitrary set of facial planes, rather than starting with the faces of a given polyhedron.
 This is more maths-intensive for the user though, as you need to know the plane equations required.
-Use "Stellation->Stellation Planes".
+Use "Stellation→Stellation Planes".
 A dialog box opens with various options, initialised with values taken from the current polyhedron.
 At the top you can select the symmetry group for the stellation, and below that you can enter as many plane equations as you wish.
-Each plane will be repeated over the symmetry group though, so you only need to enter an equation for one of each type of plane.
+Each plane will be repeated over the symmetry group, so you only need to enter an equation for one of each type of plane.
 The X, Y and Z fields represent a normal to the plane (a unit vector perpendicular to the plane).
 This vector will be normalised if it is not already unit length.
 The final parameter to define each plane is Radius, which gives the distance of the plane from the centre of symmetry.
 It may be zero to define a plane that passes through the centre.
 Each field may be given as a decimal value, or an equation like "4 + 2r3", where 2r3 means 2 times the square root of 3.
-You may also use g as shorthand for the golden ratio.
+You may also use tau or g as shorthand for the golden ratio.
 It is very important that the values are as accurate as possible, so use an exact equation where possible.
 If entering a decimal value, I recommend 17 or 18 significant figures.

-Menu item: "Stellation->Fill All Inaccessible Cells"
+Menu item: "Stellation→Fill All Inaccessible Cells"

 This menu item selects any unselected cells that are totally hidden from external view.
 For example, when stellating the dodecahedron, you might have the cells selected to create the small stellated dodecahedron.
 Now whether the central dodecahedron cell is selected or not makes no difference to how the model looks from outside.
 Generally you want all those hidden cells to be selected; otherwise they will lead to extra nets, for internal parts that won't end up being visible!